triflicacid/c-vm/docs/Disassembler.md

 ## Disassembling

 Bytes are read as a potential opcode.
-If the opcode exists, the instruction is extracted and destructured.
+If the opcode var_exists, the instruction is extracted and destructured.
 Otherwise, the opcode is taken to be raw data and added to a `u8 ...` clause.

 ### Labels